 August 8, 2010 — At the Williams College Museum of Art in Williamstown, MA, the hills...have eyes.
 Louise Bourgeois' Eyes.
 Bourgeois died just a few months ago at the terrifying age of 98.
-She was known most for her creepy giant spiders, but the eyeball was a motif she turned to regularly.
+She was known most for her creepy giant spiders (like this one or this one), but the eyeball was a motif she turned to regularly.
 In 2001, on the 75th anniversary of the museum, she installed Eyes, a multi-part granite and bronze sculpture that decorates the hilly courtyard of Williams College.
 At night, the irises light up in eerie pinks and blues.
 I assume because glowing eyes is something our species has always regretted not having.

 The far sides of these eyeballs are actually benches.